EnkrateiaLucca/oreilly-custom-gpt/README.md

-# Custom GPTs & Claude Artifacts: O'Reilly Live Training
+# ChatGPT & Claude

-A comprehensive training course repository covering Custom GPTs (ChatGPT) and Claude Artifacts, with practical examples, templates, and hands-on demonstrations for building specialized AI tools and workflows.
+A comprehensive training course repository covering ChatGPT, Custom GPTs, Claude along with their feature offerings and capabilities.
+Containing practical examples, templates, and hands-on demonstrations for building specialized AI tools and workflows.

 ## Overview